uxhao-o/uxhao-o/README.md

 - 🎓 I'm working on my M.S. in Computer Science degree at Guizhou University, China.

-- 🔍 I'm working on research including deep learning, computer vision, and medical image processing.
+- 🔍 I'm working on research including Deep Learning, Computer Vision, and Medical Image Processing.

 - 📝 I'm currently involved in a project on intelligent diagnosis of endemic fluorosis.